Skip to content Skip to footer

 Both of these containers come in 20-ft or 40-ft sizes.
 This means they can fit on most trucks or trailers without any trouble.
 It’s easier to take them to the seaport than bigger containers.
 On a ship, they can be moved around and stacked up well.
 The International Organization for Standardization determines shipping container designs and sizes.

-So, What is the Difference Between Conex Boxes and Shipping Containers?
+Is There a Real Difference Between Conex Boxes and Shipping Containers?

 Ways to Use Conex Boxes and Shipping Containers